carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .error}

-Inside the environment we are ready to use the package.
+Once inside the environment we are ready to use the package.
 Though we only write the prompt like '$' we are inside (ncbi-genome-download)
 First, we need to go to our data directory.
 ~~~